E-Voting System in Town/City/County Council Meetings

 E-Voting System in Town, City, County, Board, and Council Meetings

 Small and medium representative governments across the U.S. and the world have embraced the municipal meeting voting system in their legislative meetings.
 We integrate municipal voting system with Zoom, Microsoft Teams, WebEx, to create a hybrid of in-person and virtual participants, or if you prefer, disconnect from the internet and vote offline with just the clickers.

 City Council Boards small and large have to vote on everyday issues that each town faces.
 Using the Meridia e-voting system clickers, they can securely cast their vote and get it on the record immediately.

-The TownVOTE software uses a clear and easy-to-understand voting grid format that shows in real time whether each member voted, or it can be set up to show how each member voted after the vote is closed.
+The TownVOTE software uses a clear and easy-to-understand voting grid format with Visual Vote Confirmation that shows in real time whether each member voted, or it can be set up to show how each member voted after the vote is closed.

 Ever since Meridia’s TownVOTE voting system replaced the hand and voice votes, when we livestream our business meeting, it makes it easy for councilors, staff and any members of the public to see and understand exactly how a councilor has voted and exactly what they are voting on.
 It adds so much clarity to the meetings, and it saves a lot of time over any voting confusion.
 The audience is especially pleased about the added accessibility features.

 — Hedi Mueller, Democracy Advisor, City of Wellington, New Zealand

 Representative City and Town Councils Using Our E-Voting System